- Professor of Psychology

 About this Program

-Art therapy is a human-service profession that engages clients in using art media (drawing, paintings, sculpture or other forms of artwork), as opposed to verbal-based forms of therapy, as the key component to mental, physical and emotional healing.
+Art therapy is a human-service profession that engages clients in using drawing, paintings, sculpture or other forms of artwork as the key component to mental, physical and emotional healing.

-A study of art therapy at Hood College will guide you through methods of combining and refocusing therapeutic techniques and approaches.
-Housed within the Department of Psychology and Counseling, in collaboration with the Department of Art and Archaeology, the program draws on intensive clinical partnerships that are a part of our nursing, social work and counseling programs.
+The art therapy program at Hood College will guide you through methods of combining and refocusing cutting-edge therapeutic techniques and approaches.
+Housed within the Department of Psychology and Counseling, in collaboration with the Department of Art and Archaeology, art therapy draws on intensive clinical partnerships that are a part of our nursing, social work and counseling programs.

-Art therapy blends aspects of science and art, giving you the skills and confidence to guide others through methods of emotional healing.
-An education in art therapy places you on a path to embody the central message of the College’s mission—to empower you to use your heart, mind and hands.
+Art therapy blends aspects of science and art, giving you the advanced skills and confidence to guide others through methods of emotional healing.
+An education in art therapy places you on a path to embody the central message of the College’s mission—empowering you to use your heart, mind and hands.

-As part of the art therapy curriculum, you will complete a semester-long applied learning experience – in the form of an art therapy internship in a clinical setting – and you may use elective credits to pursue a related course of study (minor or certificate).
+As part of the art therapy curriculum, you will complete a semester-long applied learning experience in the form of an art therapy internship in a clinical setting.
+You may use elective credits to pursue a related course of study (minor or certificate).
 Sites for internships may include the Center for Integrative Healthcare (Frederick), the Kindred Tree Healing Center (Frederick), Quince Orchard Psychotherapy (Frederick, Germantown and Gaithersburg) and Art with a Heart (Baltimore).